D4majaUK/D4majaUK/_posts/2022-09-06-octopus-deploy-azure-tools.md

 }
 ```

-It is as simple as that :smile:
+It is as simple as that.